 Consumer behavior is always changing.
 In the eCommerce world, changes seem to happen at the speed of light.

-How are brands are getting smart and strategic with their planning and with their spending in order to satisfy customers, have them become brand advocates, and encourage repeat buying?
+How are brands getting smart and strategic with their planning and spending in order to satisfy customers, have them become brand advocates, and encourage repeat buying?
 For companies that have physical locations, loyalty apps and geo-tagging may do the trick.
 But for eCommerce brands (or any brand doing business online), let’s take a look at something that’s quickly becoming a key component of the online shopping experience: shipping.
+Here’s how a 3PL optimizes shipping for eCommerce brands.

-Outside of purchasing product, transportation and shipping is a brand’s largest expense.
-At Dotcom Distribution, we let our brands use their own shipping rates if they want to.
+Outside of purchasing product, transportation and shipping are a brand’s largest expense.
+At Dotcom Distribution, as a 3PL, we let our brands use their own shipping rates if they want to.
 They can also use the negotiated rates that Dotcom has negotiated with the different carriers.
 They can even use a mix of both their own rates and our rates.

 This is where rate shopping comes in.
 Rate shopping is simply letting a transit management system make the determination about which shipping carrier, shipping method, and shipping service to use.
 This happens per-package basis, meaning a different carrier, a different shipping method, and a different service can be chosen based on what works best for an individual package.